Italian peppers and onions are gently fried and flavored with garlic, oregano and red pepper. A quick 20 minute addition to antipasti.

 Another beautiful rainbow to share today.
 Isn't mother nature just amazing?
 I am always in awe when I am gifted with beautiful natural colors like this.
 Red, orange and yellow mini bell peppers with bright green basil.
 I just can't get enough of it.
-Isn’t mother nature amazing?

 I have to say this was inspiration from my favorite roasted isn't the only way to go and I am so glad I fried these gorgeous rainbow of Italian pepper strips up!

-Begin by heating a large non-stick skillet with olive oil and place the garlic cloves in.
+- Begin by heating a large non-stick skillet with olive oil and place the garlic cloves in.
 Allow the garlic to infuse the oil and begin to carmelize.
 This should take about 5 minutes.

-Add the peppers, onions, oregano, red pepper and salt and pepper.
+- Add the peppers, onions, oregano, red pepper and salt and pepper.
 Place on medium to medium-high heat and allow the vegetables to cook down.
 Try not to toss the vegetables around, but instead allow them to fry and change in color.
 This should take about 15 minutes.

-Every so often, turn the vegetables and then let them fry on the other side.
+- Every so often, turn the vegetables and then let them fry on the other side.

-When done, place vegetables in a serving plate and sprinkle with additional salt if necessary adn fresh chopped basil.
+- When done, place vegetables in a serving plate and sprinkle with additional salt if necessary adn fresh chopped basil.